© Bill Wormstedt 1999,2000 (last updated 10/22/2000)

 Assumptions

-Deck - 55% (of the perished) the Deck Department has a very high body recovery rate - we would expect many of these people to have been on deck, loading lifeboats.
-Keep in mind that 6 seamen of the 20 seamen who died were reported trapped below deck when sent to open gangway doors by Lightoller.
+Deck - 58% (of the perished) the Deck Department has a very high body recovery rate - we would expect many of these people to have been on deck, loading lifeboats.
+Keep in mind that 6 seamen of the 19 seamen who died were sent to open gangway doors by Lightoller, and probably were trapped below decks.

 Postal - 40% probably flooded out of their area early on, several were reportedly seen on deck before the end.